nebular-lab/poker-ts/README.md

 # Poker (TypeScript)

+This library is a fork and extension of poker-ts.

 Poker-ts is a poker game engine that can be used to serve Texas hold'em games for real players.

 ## Acknowledgment